Social Security Administration (SSA) Monthly Data for

 This dataset provides field office answer and busy rates, which account for most, but not all, of the calls to field offices.
 The calls not reflected in this dataset are abandon calls and overflow calls.

-Field C: Answer Rate.
-Represents the total number of queue calls answered by field office representatives expressed as a percentage.
+Answer Rate: The total number of queue calls answered by field office representatives expressed as a percentage.
 It is derived by dividing the total number of queue calls answered by representatives by the total calls offered.

-Field D: Busy Rate.
-Represents the total number of queue callers requesting field office representative assistance who receive a busy condition, expressed as a percentage.
+Busy Rate: The total number of queue callers requesting field office representative assistance who receive a busy condition, expressed as a percentage.
 It is derived by dividing the total number of queue callers who receive a busy condition by the total calls offered.